jeremenichelli/personal-site/posts/2019-10-25-asynchronous-tasks-modern-javascript.md

 readFile('./main.less', 'utf-8')
   .then(less.render)
   .then((result) =>
+    mkdir('./assets').then(() =>
-    mkdir('./assets').then(writeFile('assets/main.css', result.css, 'utf-8'))
+      writeFile('assets/main.css', result.css, 'utf-8')
     )
+  )
   .catch((error) => console.error(error))
 ```

 There is a clear reduction of redundancy in the code, especially around the error handling as we now rely on `catch`, but Promises somehow failed to deliver a clear code indentation that directly relates to the concatenation of actions.

 This is actually achieved on the first `then` statement after `readFile` is called.
 What happens after these lines is the need to create a new scope where we can first make the directory, to later write the result in a file.
-This causes a break into the indentation rhythm, not making it easy to determinate the instructions sequence at first glance.
+This causes a _break_ into the indentation rhythm, not making it easy to determinate the instructions sequence at first glance.

 A way to solve this is to pre-baked a custom method that handles this and allows the correct concatenation of the method, but we would be introducing one more depth of complexity to a code that already seems to have what it needs to achieve the task we want.